Exploring Remedies to Childhood Trauma

 During the Home Visiting Summit, the second event of its kind offered by the LANL Foundation with support from the W.K.
 Kellogg Foundation and other sponsors, Early Childhood Program Director Anna Marie Garcia expressed gratitude to conference participants for the work they are doing to address childhood trauma.

-“Through universal home visiting, it’s our job to watch, listen and support families, regardless of space, language, status, economic status,” Garcia said.
-“I thank you for the hard work you’re doing in that way and the hard work you’re doing in preventing those adverse childhood experiences and toxic stress.”
+“Through universal home visiting, it’s our job to watch, listen and support families, regardless of place, language or economic status,” Garcia said.
+“I thank you for the hard work you’re doing in preventing those adverse childhood experiences and toxic stress.”

 During the afternoon, the summit included breakout sessions and regional community reflection gatherings for networking and discussion.

 New Mexico Lt.
 Governor Howie Morales closed the conference, sharing his own experience with home visiting, in which he and his wife—despite their advanced degrees—“learned things we didn’t even know we didn’t know.”

 “You provide a service to others and to families that is much more than just providing information, providing resources and answering questions,” Morales said.
 “What you’re doing is you’re empowering people and families and communities, empowering them to be the parents that we know they are capable of being, giving them the information and the knowledge that’s necessary for them to have success in raising their children.”